api-platform/docs/core/index.md

 * Easy installation thanks to API Platform

 Everything is fully customizable through a powerful event system and strong OOP.
 This bundle is extensively tested (unit and functionnal).
+The [`Fixtures/` directory](https://github.com/api-platform/core/tree/master/tests/Fixtures)) contains a working app covering all features of the library.

 ![Screenshot of ApiBundle integrated with NelmioApiDocBundle](images/NelmioApiDocBundle.png)